-On April 22, 2021, the Company learned that RMB 18,841,064.15 (approximately \$2.9 million) had been seized from the PDN China Account by Longxu District Court of Wuzhou City in Guangxi Province to satisfy a judgment in favor of the plaintiffs in the Gatewang Case.
-On April 26, 2021, the Company concluded that the seizure of such cash assets is a material reduction of Company assets and filed a Form 8-K to report that reduction.
-The cash value at time of seizure is approximately \$2.9 million.
-The Company has reflected the seizure of these cash funds in its Consolidated Balance Sheets as of March 31, 2021.
+The Company also previously disclosed in the 2019 Form 10-K that although the seizure of PDN China's assets had been lifted in March 2020, however on April 22, 2021, the Company learned that RMB 18,841,064.15 (approximately \$2.9 million) had been seized from the PDN China Account by Longxu District Court of Wuzhou City in Guangxi Province to satisfy a judgment in favor of the plaintiffs in the Gatewang Case.
+On April 26, 2021, the Company concluded that the seizure of such cash assets is a material reduction of Company assets required to be reported by this filing.
+The Company has reflected the seizure of these cash funds in its Consolidated Balance Sheets as of June 30, 2021